-If you plan to apply for a driver's license, OIPS can assist you.
+Information below is for students living in Virginia.
+If you are living at any point in Washington, DC or other state, you must follow their rules regarding driving and lilf you plan to apply for a driver's license, OIPS can assist you.
 The closest DMV office is located inside Fair Oaks mall: